 Four youths from Nalasopara drowned, while three managed to save themselves after they were caught in deep waters and high waves at Kelwa beach.
 According to Kelwa police sources, seven boys between the age group of 15 to 20 years, from Santosh Bhuvan area in Nalasopara, had gone for a picnic to Kelwa beach near Dadri Pada of Palghar district.
 Around 2.30 pm, four of them swam into the deep part of the waterbody and got caught in the turbulent current.
 The four youths suspected to have drowned, have been identified as Deepak Parshuram Chalwadi, 20, Dipesh Pednekar, 17, Kshitij Naik, 15, and Tushar Chipte, 15.
 The three who saved themselves have been identified as Sanket Jogle, 17, Gaurav Sawant, 17, and Devidas Jadhav, 16

 Two boys drowned while trying to save their brother, who had fallen into a quarry filled with water, in Chandivli in June 17, 2017.
-The incident occurred around 9.30 pm when 22-year-old Saddam Abdul Sheikh accidentally fell into the quarry while attending nature’s call.
+22-year-old Saddam Abdul Sheikh accidentally fell into the quarry while attending nature’s call.
 A few residents, however, claimed that Saddam had jumped into the pit to commit suicide.
 Immediately after Saddam fell, his older brother, Javed, who was in the vicinity, rushed to save him.
 However, after failing to find a rope, he jumped inside.
 Saddam held on to Javed’s leg, but the two were unable to help each other.
 Meanwhile, their eldest brother, Aslam, also jumped to save the duo.
 While he managed to save Javed, he couldn’t rescue Saddam or himself

 In December 2016, three persons among a group of seven died when the boat they were on, on the Powai Lake, overturned after hitting a rod and a fishnet placed in the lake.
 The three who died have been identified as Dinesh Bhoir (34), Atif Latif Khan (22) and Rashool Khan (43).
 The party was thrown by Rashool, a Ghatkopar based businessman, who wanted to host his friends on a houseboat parked on Powai Lake.
-The boat (which is driven by oars) hit a divider — that is constructed in the lake to prevent idols immersed during Ganesh Puja) from slipping deeper into the lake — and overturned.
+The boat (which is driven by oars) hit a divider — that was constructed in the lake to prevent idols immersed during Ganesh Puja) from slipping deeper into the lake — and overturned.
 All the occupants of the boat were thrown into the lake.
 While the rest managed to swim to the shore, Dinesh and Asif couldn't and drowned

 In August 2016, a group of seven boys from Nalasopara decided to bunk college and head out to Rajodi beach in Arnala for a picnic.
 Little did they know that it would be their last trip together.
 Four of the boys drowned, while locals managed to save three.
 According to witnesses, while the boys were playing in the water (holding each other’s hands in a circle), suddenly a huge wave pulled them in.
 The bodies of Sunny Palav (15), Sujit Vishwakarma (16), Rohan Jadhav (17) and Chetan Kalap (19) were found in a 50-metre radius of the beach